Reeywhaar/tabsaver/README.md

 # How to build

 First install dependencies: `npm install`.

 Second compile js with webpack `npm run compile:prod`

-Then, If you want to build artifact: `./node_modules/.bin/web-ext build -s ext`
+Then, If you want to build artifact: `./node_modules/.bin/web-ext build -s ext`. *this will create zip archive in ./web-ext-artifacts*

 And If you want to run extension in dev mode: `./node_modules/.bin/web-ext run -s ext`